awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 + `routing.allocation.require.box_type` specifies that the index should use warm nodes rather than standard data nodes\.
 + `merge.policy.max_merge_at_once_explicit` specifies the number of segments to simultaneously merge during the migration\.

-Indices in warm storage are read\-only unless you [return them to hot storage](#ultrawarm-migrating-back)\.
+Indices in warm storage are read\-only unless you [return them to hot storage](#ultrawarm-migrating-back), which makes UltraWarm best\-suited to immutable data, such as logs\.
 You can query the indices and delete them, but you can't add, update, or delete individual documents\.
 If you try, you might encounter the following error:

 ```
 {